 Never have a spelling error.

-You don’t know what is the exact position that you invited for.
+You don’t know the exact position you are invited for.

 Failure to explain why you are the best man for the job.